Draw No Bet definition

 If you want to play "Draw No Bet" and your bookmaker is not offering that type of bet, you can bet on alternative ways.

 Play the amount you want at home or away win.
 Then, an extra bet on the draw of the same amount divided by the odds of the draw.

 Match Odds: 1 (8.00) X (4.00) 2 (1.30)

 Your estimated prediction: 1X

-2. Asian Handicap 0: Another alternative way to place a dnb bet if it's not available from your bookie, is by selecting an Asian Handicap (AH 0) bet οn the team you think has the best chances to win.
+Another alternative way to place a DNB bet if it's not available from your bookmaker.
+Select an Asian Handicap (AH 0) bet οn the team you think has the best chances to win.

 "Draw No Bet" is a good way for punters to protect themselves.
 Especially for those who have patience and want a safer kind of bet or use it as a betting strategy.
 Many matches ending in a draw, aren't they?